 The latest additions to the long list of BagJourney customers include Caribbean airline and SITA member Bahamasair, which trialed SITA’s handheld devices.
 The trial was such a success, that the units were rolled out to 24 airports across the airline’s network.

-Another long-time user of SITA's baggage solutions, Middle Eastern Airlines (MEA) has also renewed its baggage contract to include BagJourney.
+Another long-time user of SITA's baggage solutions, Middle East Airlines (MEA) has also renewed its baggage contract to include BagJourney.

 Adib Charif, Head of IT at MEA said: “SITA has been the recognized leader in bag tracking and tracing for more than 25 years with its systems in every major airport in the world.
 BagJourney is a great example of their constant development of solutions to meet with the changing needs of the industry.